 31 Dec.
-2016 31 Dec.
-2015
+31 Dec.

+2017 2016

 KD'000 KD'000

---------------------------------------

-Receivable from tenants 576 555
+Receivable from tenants 720 576

-Cheques under collection 879 -
+Cheques under collection 341 879

-Staff receivable 194 101
+Staff receivable 205 194

-Prepaid expenses 152 200
+Prepaid expenses 173 152

-Due from related parties(a) 1,712 2,412
+Due from related parties(a) 1,645 1,712

-Due from sale of trading properties (a) 5,095 5,621
+Due from sale of trading properties (a) 4,950 5,095

-Advance payments to contractors (b) 5,894 8,394
+Advance payments to contractors (b) 2,435 5,894

+Paid for incorporation of a subsidiary 1,000 -

-Other debit balances 928 1,609
+Other debit balances 1,337 928

-15,430 18,892
+12,806 15,430

-Provision for doubtful debts (361) (270)
+Provision for doubtful debts (267) (361)

-15,069 18,622
+12,539 15,069

-(a) The balances due above (from related parties and from sale of trading properties) are mainly represented by the amounts due from the sale transaction previously performed by the Group for some of its real estate plots which have been invested in for trading purposes to related parties for an amount of KD9,103 thousand and other third parties for an amount of KD10,030 thousand.
+(a) The balances due above (from related parties and from sale of trading properties) are mainly represented by the amounts due from the sale transaction previously performed by the Group for some of its real estate plots which have been invested in for trading purposes to related parties for an amount of KD9.103 thousand and other third parties for an amount of KD10,030 thousand.
 The Group's management confirms that these due amounts are totally collectible from the concerned parties.

-(b) The advance payments to contractors represent the balance out of amounts paid during the current year and the previous years to local contractors as advance payments from the total signed contract values for Al-Kout Mall project and Tamdeen Square Project, which is classified under investment properties under development and trading properties under development respectively.
+(b) The advance payments to contractors represent the balance out of amounts paid during the current year and the previous years to local contractors as advance payments from the total signed contract values for Al-Kout Mall project and Tamdeen Square Project, which are classified under investment properties under development and trading properties under development respectively.